brianbuccola/brianbuccola.github.io/_posts/2015-01-23-lenovo-x140e-and-arch-linux.md

 echo "100" | sudo tee /sys/...
 ```

-This command will successfully set the brightness level to 100.
-That's the crux
+This command will successfully set the brightness level to 100, and that's the
-of the script; the rest should be pretty self-explanatory.
+crux of the script.

 There's one remaining issue, though: we don't want to run this script in a
 terminal; we want to bind it to a key.
 But the script uses `sudo`, which